mozilla-services/tecken/docs/configuration.rst

 Aka.
 Redis Store.
 This is the cache used for downloaded symbol files.
 It will quickly grow large so it needs to not fail when it reaches max memory.
 This is done by once settings the ``maxmemory-policy`` Redis configuration key.
-First of all, the environment variable that needs to be set is ``REDIS_STORE_URL``, like this:
+This is done automatically by the web app on start-up.
+The key that needs to be set is ``REDIS_STORE_URL``, like this:

 .. code-block:: shell